oddbird/oddsite/README.rst

 If you want to run this project in a `virtualenv`_ to isolate it from other Python projects on your system, create a virtualenv and activate it.
-Then run ``pip install -r requirements/dev.txt`` to install the dependencies for this project into your Python environment.
+Then run ``pip install -r requirements.txt`` to install the dependencies for this project into your Python environment.

 The ``output/`` directory is a git submodule (it is the repo